School Uniform

 Bottoms

-- Grey trousers, skirt, pinafore, or tailored shorts
+- Grey trousers, skirt or tailored shorts

 Footwear

-- Plain black shoes or sensible black trainers.
+- Plain black shoes or trainers.

-- Socks: black or grey.
+- Socks: black, white or grey.

 - Tights: black or grey.